Printing Terms

 Bleaching

-Bleach Filtrate Recycling (BFR) process
+Bleach Filtrate Recycling (BFR) Process

 Bleed

-an image or printed color that runs off the trimmed edge of a page.
+An image or printed color that runs off the trimmed edge of a page.
 Bleeding one or more edges of a printed page generally increases both the amount of paper needed and the overall production cost of a printed job.
 Bleeds are created by trimming the page after printing.

 Blind Embossing